Morocco 17 – 24 March 2021*

 Souss Estuary

 Part of the attraction of Morocco is the cultural charm, such as flat-roofed Berber villages, herds of sheep and goats and a distinctive cuisine.
 These are all in evidence around our holiday base, the Atlas Kasbah Eco-lodge, which has a feel of a small castle with its towers and ramparts.
 It provides friendly and comfortable accommodation run by owners Hassan, a Berber, and his wife Hélène, who is French, providing employment for local people in the kitchen and garden.
-We have heard good reports of the food: gently spiced, with couscous, tagine and an excellent mix of meats and vegetables, often with a French twist.
+The hospitality and food are big ingredients: that food: gently spiced, with couscous, tagine and an excellent mix of meats and vegetables, often with a French twist.
 Mint tea is a local speciality.

 The eco-lodge – so named as it has strong environment values, such as using local produce, solar power and on-site water treatment – is situated in the Argan Biosphere Reserve, a UNESCO World Heritage Site.
 The area is called the ‘High Atlas’ mountains, though here we are in low hills, only 20 minutes from Agadir but a useful distance away from more developed coastal areas where tourism is concentrated.

-This holiday is run jointly with our friends in N & S Wildlife & Walking Holidays.
+This holiday is led by Richard Hobbs and Sally Ward, who used to have their own business called N & S Wildlife & Walking Holidays.
 Like Honeyguide they take it slowly and enjoy all types of wildlife.
 Richard is a very experienced botanist, and knows the Moroccan specialities that grow alongside more familiar Mediterranean flowers.

 Shops and souks (Agadir's souk is on the right) provide local colour.